The Importance and Benefits of Offering Employer Match

 The plan’s matching formula is chosen by the company and specified in the plan document or may be defined as discretionary, in which case the employer may determine not only whether or not to make a matching contribution in any given year, but also what formula to use.

 Is there a limit to how much an employer can match?

 Potential Benefits of Providing an Employer Match

 - Attract talent: Offering a 401(k) is a great way to set your company apart from the competition, and a matching contribution sweetens the deal!
-A recent Betterment for Business study found that more than 45 percent of respondents considered a 401(k) match to be a factor when deciding whether to accept a job.
+A Betterment at Work study found that 68 percent of respondents would prioritize having better financial wellness benefits above an extra week of vacation!

 - Better 401(k) plan participation: Unlike other types of employer contributions, a matching contribution requires employees to contribute their own money to the plan.
 In other words, the existence of the match drives plan participation up (not contributing is like leaving money on the table), encouraging employee engagement and increasing the likelihood of having your plan pass certain compliance tests.